-Moving south, the path becomes boardwalk as it floats across scenic Summit Lake on a buoyed bridge.
-The trail transitions back to crushed stone with Clinton and Canal Fulton as the next stops; don’t miss the seasonal canalboat rides in the latter.
+Leaving Akron, the path becomes boardwalk as it floats across scenic Summit Lake on a buoyed bridge.
+The trail transitions back to crushed stone and scenic views with Clinton and Canal Fulton as the next stops; don’t miss the seasonal canalboat rides in the latter.

 The Ohio & Erie Canal Towpath Trail is also a major component of the Ohio to Erie Trail.
 The growing 320-mile trail network will eventually span Ohio from the shores of Lake Erie in Cleveland to the Ohio River in Cincinnati.